Financial Abuse: Understanding it and Overcoming it

 Economic Abuse

-The most severe cases of financial abuse are considered economic abuse.
-According to Wikipedia, in this type of abuse, one person has complete control over the other’s financial resources -bank accounts, paychecks, etc. The abuser decides whether the victim can even have money to meet their basic needs.
+The abuser decides whether the victim can even have money to meet their basic needs.
 In addition, the abuser will prevent the victim from doing things that will improve their situation by denying access to educational opportunities and preventing the victim from getting a job.
-Economic abuse leaves the victim completely reliant on the abuser for survival.

 Who Is At Risk For Financial Abuse?

-Many different groups have different risk factors for financial abuse.
+Many groups have risk factors for financial abuse.
 These groups include the elderly, intimate partners, and children.
-Because these relationship dynamics are so different, it’s prudent to break down the examples by relationship type.

 Elder Financial Abuse